Have you noticed a severe drop in your skills when it comes to playing darts lately?

 1. The Aoyoho Star Dart Sharpener

-Simple, elegant, and practical, this set of two dart sharpeners from the Aoyoho brand will help you to avoid burrs in your darts and ensure that you can keep your points sharp with ease.
+Simple, elegant, and practical, this set of two dart sharpeners from the Aoyoho brand (affiliate link) will help you to avoid burrs in your darts and ensure that you can keep your points sharp with ease.

 Both convenient and easy to use, the stone sharpeners quickly remove burrs from your points, and they’re easy to grip too.